Olivier-Lakoue/Graph_ML_Problems/intro.md

 intersection in a cycle (step) is constant.
 Since all actors need to stop at intersection, going through the intersection is a constant time (same speed).
 Factor that can influence the flow at intersections are the widths of connected roads.
-This flow is limited by the smallest capacity of the two connected nodes (1 to 3 lanes).Action are used to prioritize the traffic at intersections.
+This flow is limited by the smallest width of the two connected nodes (1 to 3 lanes).
+Actions are used to prioritize the traffic at intersections.
+Action will be for each node (edge, percent).
+The flow through the other edges of the same intersection should be adjusted accordingly.

+#### Rewards

+Reward design is a complex task.
+The scalar representing the reward that we will use to guide our reinforcement learning machine must summarize the behaviour we expect to achieve.

+Our expectations are:
+- all entering actors can exit the network
+- low time travel (at best 1 node per timestep) is better
+- no nodes reach full capacity

+It combines the network outputs in number of actors compared to previous step and the fluidity of the network (1 - mean congestion).

+Another reward measure to test would be the mean number of steps to go through enter to exit node for each actors.
+At timestep t, we will collect all starting times of actors in exit nodes and compute the mean travel time.
+While the previous reward is immediate, this one is delayed to a future time window.

+#### Memory

+Deep nets are trained with data batches.
+In the context of reinforcement learning, it means that we cannot train only on the data of the current timestep.
+We need to store experiences in a memory and draw random samples at training time.
+While current approaches use an independant memory table to store (states, actions, reward, states+1), in this context of a graph, it will be advantageous to store states in nodes and actions in edges.